Diagnostic Radiology Nuclear Medicine

 Dr. Regine leads a department which has achieved a Top 5 national ranking in National Institutes of Health research funding.
 He is recognized nationally and internationally in the areas of gastrointestinal and central nervous system malignancies and in the use of stereotactic radiosurgery (SRS).
-As Executive Director of the Maryland Proton Treatment Center, he leads the first and most advanced facility of its kind in the Batlimore-Washington, DC region -- providing nearly 2,000 cancer patients a year with precise, "pencil-beam" technology to treat solid tumors.
+As Executive Director of the Maryland Proton Treatment Center, he leads the first and most advanced facility of its kind in the Baltimore-Washington, DC region -- providing nearly 2,000 cancer patients a year with precise, "pencil-beam" technology to treat solid tumors.

 Dr. Regine has served as principal or co-principal Investigator in at least four National Cancer Institute (NCI)-sponsored cooperative group clinical trials.
-He is a member of the GI and Brain Tumor steering committees for the NCI sponsored national cooperative clinical trials group known as NRG Oncology, and is the recent chairman of the GI section of the National Oral Board examination for trainees in radiation oncology.
+He has been a member of the GI and Brain Tumor steering committees for the NCI sponsored national cooperative clinical trials group known as NRG Oncology, and has been the chairman of the GI section of the National Oral Board examination for trainees in radiation oncology.
 Dr. Regine served as the principal investigator of a study evaluating adjuvant therapy in patients with pancreatic cancer, which defined a new standard of care.
 He also has been the principal investigator/study chairman for two institutional clinical trials that defined new standards of care for patients with brain metastases and malignant spinal cord compression.
 Dr. Regine is co-editor of Principles and Practices of Stereotactic Radiosurgery, the first comprehensive textbook of its kind.
 He is also co-inventor of the first of its kind treatment device completely dedicated to the stereotactic radiation treatment of early stage breast cancer, known as the GammaPod.

-Pancreas/Gastrointestinal Cancers, Central Nervous System Malignancies, Brain Metastases/Tumors, Head and Neck Cancers, Sarcomas, Stereotactic Radiosurgery (SRS), Proton Treatment
+Pancreas/Gastrointestinal Cancers, Central Nervous System Malignancies, Brain Metastases/Tumors, Head and Neck Cancers, Sarcomas, Stereotactic Radiosurgery (SRS), Proton Treatment.

 Chin LS, Regine WF.
 Editors.
 Principles and Practice of Stereotactic Radiosurgery, Second Edition, Springer Publishing, 2015.